enarx/enarx/README.md

 ### Packet

 [Packet](https://www.packet.com) currently provides development and testing infrastructure to the Enarx project from their easy to use bare-metal cloud.

+### The IT Crowd

+The classic British TV show provides sanity and levity to all our developers.